lsshawn/mdpubs.nvim/README.md

 ### 3. Save and Sync!

 Save the file (`:w`).
 That's it!
-NeoNote.nvim automatically:
+MdPubs.nvim automatically:
-1. Creates a new note in your NeoNote account.
+1. Creates a new note in your MdPubs account.
 2. Updates the frontmatter with the new note's unique ID.

 Your file's frontmatter will now look like this, ready for future updates: